Exploring and Developing VMS Copper-Zinc Deposits in Saskatchewan

 In 2015, follow up drilling and downhole TDEM surveys confirmed and expanded the Thunder Zone.
 The zone remains open to the northwest and expansion is possible with additional drilling.

 In 2013, Foran discovered the Thunder Zone through a work program that consisted of drilling and ground-based deep penetrating electromagnetic geophysics.
-Foran intersected 3.7 meters of massive sulphide that graded 4.1 percent copper and 0.43 g/t gold.
+Foran intersected 3.7 metres of massive sulphide that graded 4.1% copper and 0.43 g/t gold.

 In 2015, winter drilling recovered thick intercepts of copper- and zinc-rich VMS mineralization and confirmed Thunder Zone as a significant new discovery close to the McIlvenna Bay deposit.
-Drill highlights from 2015 include five percent copper, 2.1 percent zinc, 0.84 g/t gold and 41 g/t silver over 2.6 meters within a 12 m thick sulphide-rich interval in Hole BZ-15-80.
+Drill highlights from 2015 include 5% copper, 2.1% zinc, 0.84 g/t gold and 41 g/t silver over 2.6 metres within a 12 m thick sulphide-rich interval in Hole BA-15-80.
 Copper and zinc rich mineralization was encountered in four of the five drill holes during this drill program.

 Drilling at the Thunder Zone indicates that the massive sulphides strike northwest.
 The zone is currently open along strike and more drilling is needed to test the extent of the deposit.

-In January 2005, Foran entered into a definitive agreement with Cameco Corporation and Billiton Metals Canada Inc. to acquire a 100 percent interest in the 2,565 hectare Hanson Lake project in northeastern Saskatchewan.
-The project is approximately 55 kilometers west of Flin Flon and immediately west of the McIlvenna Bay project.
+In January 2005, Foran entered into a definitive agreement with Cameco Corporation and Billiton Metals Canada Inc. to acquire a 100% interest in the 2,565 hectare Hanson property in northeastern Saskatchewan.
+The project is approximately 65 kilometres west of Flin Flon and immediately south of the McIlvenna Bay project.

 From past exploration, there have been a number of potential targets outlined on the property.
-In 2007, Foran completed a VTEM survey over the property.
-The results from this property are currently being reinterpreted to help generate drill targets for future work programs.
+In 2007, Foran completed a VTEM survey over the Hanson property.
+The results from this survey are currently being reinterpreted to help generate drill targets for future work programs.